 De-centralized the knowledge of the greatest technical achievements of his age using super-blueprints on various planets so that no one source of knowledge could be corrupted and screw everything, if the STCs were him.

-Generally built an empire that's still running 10000 years after his death despite pretty much every single citizen with even a modicum of power being either too stupid to imagine demons exist, stupid enough to know they exist and make deals with them anyhow, or literally mind-shattered insane.
+Generally built an empire that's still running 10000 years after his death despite pretty much every single citizen with even a modicum of power being either too stupid to imagine daemons exist, stupid enough to know they exist and make deals with them anyhow, or literally mind-shattered insane.

 Ciaphas Cain has an element of this trope as well.
 Everyone else can't wait to rush off into battle with the latest horrifying enemy, but he wants to save his own skin.